 It is important that the pressure source for a MAP sensor be taken from a stable pressure source after the throttle body.
-It is common to 'T' into the fuel pressure regulators pressure signal.
+It is common to 'T into the fuel pressure regulators pressure signal.
 Do NOT share this signal with other devices such as boost gauges or blow off valves.

-The G4+ VLLink Plug-In ECU supports two options for fitting of a MAP sensor.
+The G4+ 300ZLink Plug-In ECU supports several options for fitting of a MAP sensor.
 Any one of the following options can be used:

-- 1. Internal MAP Sensor To ease installation the G4+ VLLink ECU is fitted with an internal MAP sensor.
+- 1. Internal MAP Sensor To ease installation the G4+ 300ZLink ECU is fitted with an internal MAP sensor.
 This sensor is rated to 4.0 Bar absolute pressure (3.0 Bar of boost).
 The internal MAP sensor is wired to An Volt 1. - 2.
+MAP Sensor Wired Through AFM To avoid running additional wires into the engine bay, a MAP signal can be brought in through the AFM signal wires.
+The AFM is wired to An Volt 2.
+Refer to factory wiring manuals for AFM wiring connections.
+Make sure the AFM can not be reconnected. - 3.
 MAP Via Expansion Connector The expansion connector provides power, ground, and analog channels for the connection of a MAP sensor.